In Summary

 What Late Eating Actually Does

-Late eating — substantial caloric intake in the hours before sleep — produces a cluster of metabolic consequences that extend well beyond the simple issue of caloric excess.
+Late eating — substantial caloric intake in the hours before sleep — produces a cluster of metabolic consequences that extend beyond the simple issue of caloric excess.

 Portion Architecture Rather Than Portion Reduction